 This course describes the monetary and banking system, its organization, function and operation as these relate to the money supply process and monetary policy in the United States.
 It also analyzes the interaction between fiscal and monetary policies.
-Prerequisite: ECON 303 or permission of instructor.
+Prerequisite: ECON 303.

-ECON 373 - Econometrics

-3 hours (spring only)
+ECON 373 - Econometrics 3 hours (spring only)